wp-plugins/good-writer-checkify/readme.txt

 == Changelog ==
+= 0.2.0 =
+* fixed css bug - previously, this plugin's CSS was creating an obnoxious blue background/white text in the corner of Wordpress's system settings pages
 = 0.1.5 =
 * fixed bug - before this fix, editing a post via Quick Edit wiped out the saved checkmarks